wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 The paper addresses this problem using a customized kernel buddy allocator that opportunistically pre-allocates continuous physical pages on demand paging.
 As a result, page walks demonstrate better spatial locality which improves overall system performance.

+Nested page table walk has long been known to become a significant source of slowdowns in virtualized environments.
+The MMU page table walker must first acquire mappings from the guest virtual address (gVA) to the guest physical address (gPA), and then from the gPA to the host physical address (hPA).
+This translation requires two page tables that perform the first and the second step of the above process, respectively.